Library of Celsus – Ephesus, Turkey

 Final Thoughts

-The Library of Celsus is the crown jewel of Ephesus and one of the most impressive ancient structures in the Mediterranean.
-Its beauty, history, and incredible preservation make it a must‑see stop for any visitor.
+The Library of Celsus is the most iconic landmark in Ephesus and one of the most impressive ancient structures in the Mediterranean.
+Its beauty, history, and extraordinary preservation make it a must‑see stop for any visitor.
+Standing before it is a moment that stays with you — a reminder of the brilliance of ancient architecture and the enduring legacy of Ephesus.

 If you’re planning your time in port, you can explore more ideas in my full guide: Best Things to Do in Ephesus.